kushaldas/summertraining/docs/blogging.rst

    e.
 Summarise and conclude

 2. Get to being creative.

   a.
 Write like you’ve solved the biggest problem in the world.
   b.
 Create obstacles and then solve them.

 3. Use titles and subtitles.

    a.
 Make the post scannable (a reader should get the gist, just reading the sections and subsections)
    b.
 Try to flow from one section to the next
    c.
 There’s reason daily soaps cut in the middle of a scene
    d.
 Emphasize items of importance

 4. Use paragraphs

    a.
 Do short lines
    b.
 Make them punchy!

 General writing suggestions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 -  As you grow, niche down. (general suggestion for a professional blog).
-Go from a something you’re learning about to something you become an authority on.
+Go from a something you’re learning about, to something you become an authority on.
 -  Yes, other people have written about what you have.
 But no one has *your* voice.
 So if you feel like writing about it, **write about it**.
 -  Use grammar and punctuation well.